Wei Chao

-Wei Chao (韦超; born 18 March 1993) is a Chinese footballer currently playing as a forward for Qingdao Hainiu.
+Wei Chao (韦超; born 18 March 1993) is a Chinese football coach and former footballer who played as a forward.

 Club career

 Having started his career in France with Metz, where he was top scorer in the under-16 league, Wei returned to China to forge a career in the lower leagues.

 Personal life

 Wei is the brother of fellow professional footballer, Wei Jian.